gjwgit/rattleng/.github/pull_request_template.md

   - [ ] Linux
   - [ ] MacOS
   - [ ] Windows
-- [ ] Added a reviewer
+- [ ] Added two reviewers

 ## Finalising

-Once PR discussion is complete and reviewer has approved:
+Once PR discussion is complete and reviewers have approved:

 - [ ] Merge dev into the branch
 - [ ] Resolve any conflicts